What is a Glossary?

 Include links to your definitions

-Take full advantage of the fact that Smartling lets you update your Glossary as you go, adding comments and new definitions whenever needed.
+It is recommended to set a regular schedule of revising, reviewing and refining the Glossary every 6 months.
+Take full advantage of the fact that Smartling lets you update your Glossary as you go, by performing rolling maintenance throughout the year.

 From one language to another, conventions, like tone, punctuation, capitalization, active/passive voice, etc. might not be the same.
 Make use of Smartling's ability to add multiple definitions to list language-specific variations.